stp/stp/README.markdown

 #### Building against non-installed libraries

-If you wish to build STP's dependencies without installing them, you can tell CMake where to find the non-installed artefacts; for example:
+If you wish to build STP's dependencies without installing them, you can tell CMake where to find the non-installed artefacts.
+For example:

 * `-DMINISAT_INCLUDE_DIRS:PATH=<path>` and `-DMINISAT_LIBDIR:PATH=<path>` -- the paths to `minisat/core/Solver.h` and the `minisat` libraries (respectively)
 * `-Dcryptominisat5_DIR:PATH=<path>` -- the path to `cryptominisat5Config.cmake`